Credit Information in Earnings Calls: Out-of-Sample Tests

 where $T$ is the total number of months over which we run the strategy.

 We implement our strategy separately for investment grade (IG) and high yield (HY) names, based on the firm's ratings immediately preceding the earnings call.
-We set the limits on total long and short positions as $(L,U) = (-4,4)$ for IG and $(L,U) = (-2,2)$ for HY.
-This allows four-fold leverage for IG and two-fold leverage for HY, reflecting the relative volatility of these two asset classes.
-We consider 15 specifications of individual weight limits $(l,u)$, reflecting different degrees of single-name concentration allowed in the portfolio.
+We set the limits on total long and short positions as $(L,U) = (-4,4)$ for both IG and HY.
+This allows four-fold leverage for the portfolio, which is not extreme since our portfolio has a zero total PVLGD and thus little exposure to the aggregate credit market.
+We consider 25 representative specifications of individual weight limits $(l,u)$, reflecting different degrees of single-name concentration allowed in the portfolio.
 Both symmetric and asymmetric weight limits are considered.
 We show the portfolio test results in Table \ref{t:porttest}, with Panels A and B for the IG and HY groups, respectively.
-The Weight Limits column shows the weight limits $(l,u)$ used in the portfolio construction.
-The Strat Ret column reports the average annualized return from (\ref{eq:port_return}) for each portfolio strategy, distinguished by its combination of IG/HY and $\{l,u,L,U\}$.
-The next two columns $\mu$(Ret) and $\sigma$(Ret) show the mean and standard deviation of the average annualized returns from 100 simulated portfolios under the null hypothesis of no-predictability, for the IG/HY and $\{l,u,L,U\}$ combination of the actual portfolio.
-Details of the simulation strategy are in Section \ref{s:null-dist} of the Online Appendix.
-The 1\%, 5\%, and 10\% significance levels of the strategy return are represented by $^{\ast\ast\ast}$, $^{\ast\ast}$, and $^{\ast}$, respectively.
-For example, the strategy return is significant at 1\% level if at most one of the 100 simulated strategies has a higher average annualized return.
-Table \ref{t:porttest} reports the results of our portfolio simulations across all parameters choices that we tried, and not only the best-performing ones.
+Each cell reports the annualized return from the portfolio associated with a weight limit $(l,u)$, with the values of $l$ and $u$ given in the table's rows and columns respectively.